How the money is spent

 We’re committed to spending as much of our funds as possible on delivering lasting change in people’s lives.
-For every £1 raised, we spend 83p on our poverty-fighting programmes in the world’s poorest communities.
+For every £1 raised, we spend 85p on our life-saving and poverty-fighting programmes in the world’s poorest communities.
 We invest the rest in fundraising and the efficient running of the organisation.
 (See the bottom of this page for a breakdown of these figures.)

 Our promise to you

 - We will always respect your privacy; if you prefer not to be contacted by certain methods please let us know.

 - We will always protect your data; we will not sell your personal details or swap them with any other organisation.

 - We have a supporter care team who are dedicated to you.
 We always love to hear from you.